 A number of studies have found heart protection from moderate alcohol intake (one or two glasses a day).
 Although red wine is most often cited for healthful properties, any type of alcoholic beverage appears to have similar benefit.

 However, alcohol abuse can increase the risk of high blood pressure and many other serious problems.
-Men should limit their intake to no more than 2 drinks a day, and women (especially those at risk for breast cancer) and thinner people should have no more than 1 drink a day.
+To avoid alcohol use disorders, men should limit their intake to no more than 2 drinks a day, and women should have no more than 1 drink a day.
+People with certain risk factors (such as breast cancer) should have stricter limits or consider not consuming any alcohol.
 A standard drink contains around 14 grams of pure alcohol and is equivalent to a 12-ounce (350 milliliter) bottle of regular beer (5% alcohol), a 5-ounce (150 milliliter) glass of table wine (12% alcohol), or a 1.5-ounce (44 milliliter) shot of hard liquor (40% alcohol).

 Overuse of alcohol can lead to many heart problems.
 People with high triglyceride levels should drink sparingly if at all because even small amounts of alcohol can significantly increase blood triglycerides.
 Pregnant women, people who can't drink moderately, and people with liver disease should not drink at all.
 People who are watching their weight should be aware that alcoholic beverages are high in calories.